mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   programming language used to access database

-## How does Hadoop perform input splits?
+## How does Hadoop perform Input Splits?

-The Hadoop's `InputFormat<K, V>` is responsible to provide the splits.
-The `InputFormat<K,V>` describes the input-specification for a Map-Reduce job.
-The interface `InputFormat`'s full name is  `org.apache.hadoop.mapred.InputFormat<K,V>`.
+The Hadoop's `InputFormat<K, V>` is responsible to provide the input splits.
+The `InputFormat<K,V>` describes the input-specification for a MapReduce job.
+The interface `InputFormat`'s full name is
+`org.apache.hadoop.mapred.InputFormat<K,V>`.

-According to Hadoop: the Map-Reduce framework relies on the `InputFormat` of the job to:
+According to Hadoop: the MapReduce framework relies on the `InputFormat` of the job to:

 1. Validate the input-specification of the job.

-2. Split-up the input file(s) into logical InputSplits, each of which is then assigned to an individual Mapper.
+2. Split-up the input file(s) into logical `InputSplit`(s),
+   each of which is then assigned to an individual Mapper.

-3. Provide the `RecordReader` implementation to be used to glean input records from the logical InputSplit for processing by the Mapper.
+3. Provide the `RecordReader` implementation to be used to glean input records from the logical `InputSplit` for processing by the Mapper.

+The [`InputFormat`](https://hadoop.apache.org/docs/stable/api/org/apache/hadoop/mapred/InputFormat.html) interface has 2 functions:

+	// 1.
+Get the RecordReader for the given InputSplit.
+	RecordReader<K,V>	getRecordReader(InputSplit split, JobConf job, Reporter reporter)

+	// 2.
+Logically split the set of input files for the job.
+	InputSplit[]	getSplits(JobConf job, int numSplits)

 In general, if you have `N` nodes, the HDFS will distribute the input file(s) over all these `N` nodes.
 If you start a job, there will be `N` mappers by default.
 The mapper on a machine will process the part of the data that is stored on this node.

 MapReduce/Hadoop data processing is driven by this concept of input splits.
 The number of input splits that are calculated for a specific application determines the number of mapper tasks.

 The number of maps is usually driven by the number of DFS  blocks in  the input files.
-Each of these mapper tasks is assigned, where possible, to a worker node where the input split is stored.
+Each of these  mapper tasks  is assigned,  where possible, to a  worker node where the input split (`InputSplit`) is stored.
 The Resource Manager does its best to ensure  that input  splits are processed  locally (for  optimization purposes).

-## How does Sort & Shuffle work in MapReduce/Hadoop
+## Sort & Shuffle function in MapReduce/Hadoop

 Shuffle phase in Hadoop transfers the map output
-(in the form of (key, value) pairs) from Mapper to a Reducer in MapReduce.
+(in the form of `(key, value)` pairs) from Mapper to a Reducer in MapReduce.
 Sort phase in MapReduce covers the merging and sorting of mappers outputs.
-Data from the mapper are grouped by the key, split among reducers and sorted by the key.
-Every reducer obtains all values associated with the same key.
+Data from the mapper are grouped by the `key`, split among reducers and sorted by the key.
+Every reducer obtains all values associated with the same `key`.

 For example, if there were 3 input chunks/splits,
-(and each chunk go to a different server) then mappers create (key, value) pairs per split
+(and each chunk go to a different server) then mappers create `(key, value)` pairs per split
-(i call them partitions), consider all of the output from all of the mappers:
+(also called partitions), consider all of the output from all of the mappers: